Metaform/edc-aas/introduction.md

 # Introduction: Catena-X Technical Specification for Applying IDS Usage Control to AAS data

-This document services as an introduction to the technical specification for enabling IDS usage control with AAS.
+This document serves as an introduction to the technical specification for enabling IDS usage control with AAS.
 The goals of the specification are to define an AAS-IDS integration that:

 1. Codifies best-practices for modelling AAS submodels as IDS datasets.